webleon/ASUS-X299-Hackintosh/BASE-EFI/README.md

 ### Secure Boot
 * OS Type - Other OS

-# 2. Configuration
+# 2. config.plist Configuration
+The BASE-EFI is currently configured using the MacPro7,1 SMBIOS.
+Please review the configuration below to make adjustments if you want to switch to the iMacPro1,1 SMBIOS.  **[NOTE]**: MacPro7,1 SMBIOS only works on macOS Catalina and higher.

+## Kernel
+### Add
 1. Ethernet:
-    * WS X299 Sage/10G users will need to replace IntelMausi with [SmallTreeIntel8259x](https://small-tree.com/support/downloads/10-gigabit-ethernet-driver-download-page/) kext and update the kext entry.
-NOTE: Ubuntu EEPROM modding outlined [here](https://github.com/shinoki7/ASUS-X299-Hackintosh#intel-10-gigabit-nics-with-small-tree-macos-drivers) is required for this kext to work
+    * WS X299 Sage/10G users will need to replace IntelMausi.kext with [SmallTreeIntel8259x.kext](https://small-tree.com/support/downloads/10-gigabit-ethernet-driver-download-page/) and update the kext entry.  **[NOTE]**: Ubuntu EEPROM modding outlined [here](https://github.com/shinoki7/ASUS-X299-Hackintosh#intel-10-gigabit-nics-with-small-tree-macos-drivers) is required for this kext to work
-    * I211 NICs users like the X299 Deluxe, copy the [SmallTreeIntel82576](https://github.com/khronokernel/SmallTree-I211-AT-patch/releases) kext to your EFI folder and add a new kext entry under `Kernel-Add`
+    * I211 NICs users like the X299 Deluxe, copy the [SmallTreeIntel82576](https://github.com/khronokernel/SmallTree-I211-AT-patch/releases) kext to your EFI folder and add a new kext entry.
 2. TSCAdjustReset:
     * Replace TSCAdjustReset.kext in your EFI Folder with the version matching your core count located [here](https://github.com/shinoki7/ASUS-X299-Hackintosh/tree/main/BASE-EFI/Kexts/TSCAdjustReset).
-3. PlatformInfo:
+3. RestrictEvents:
-    The Base EFI contains two config.plist (iMacPro1,1 and MacPro7,1).
-Rename the config.plist file with the SMBIOS you prefer to 'config.plist' and delete the other one.
+    * If you are using the iMacPro1,1 SMBIOS, you can delete this entry.

+## PlatformInfo
 You will need to create your own Serial Number and SMUUID.
 Instructions can be found [here](https://dortania.github.io/OpenCore-Install-Guide/config-HEDT/skylake-x.html#platforminfo).
-    * Remember to adjust the Type depending on which SMBIOS you are using.
+Remember to adjust the Type depending on which SMBIOS you are using.
 Either iMacPro1,1 or MacPro7,1

-    * NOTE: MacPro7,1 only works on Catalina and higher.
-    * Using your results from GenSMBIOS, adjust the following (replace '[Removed]')
+  1. Using your results from GenSMBIOS, adjust the following (replace '[Removed]') under `Generic`.
-        * `PlatformInfo-Generic`
       * MLB: Board Serial
       * SystemSerialNumber: Serial
       * SystemUUID: SmUUID
+  2. If you are using the iMacPro1,1 SMBIOS, you can delete the Memory Dictionaries `#Memory - 2 DIMMS`, `#Memory - 4 DIMMS`, `#Memory - 8 DIMMS`.

 # 3. Post-Install
 1. USB: